Jennie Finch

-Jennie Lynn Finch Daigle (born September 3, 1980) is an American former softball player.
+Jennie Lynn Finch-Daigle (born September 3, 1980) is an American former softball player.
 She played for the Arizona Wildcats softball team from 1999 to 2002, where she won the 2001 Women's College World Series and was named collegiate All-American.
-Later she led the United States women's national softball team to the gold medal at the 2004 Summer Olympics and the silver medal at the 2008 Summer Olympics.
+Finch was a member of the United States women's national softball team that won the gold medal at the 2004 Summer Olympics and the silver medal at the 2008 Summer Olympics.
 She also pitched for the Chicago Bandits of the National Pro Fastpitch from 2005 to 2010.

 Finch is ranked in several categories for both the Wildcats in the Pac-12 Conference and the NCAA Division I, where she was named #2 Greatest College Softball Player.
 She is the National Pro Fastpitch career leader in WHIP and is a National Softball Hall of Fame inductee.
 She has been ranked by Tucson, Arizona sportswriters as the #1 Best Arizona Wildcats Softball Player; picked the #5 Best NCAA Pitcher All-Time and was chosen by the Pac-12 for the All-Century Team as a pitcher.

 Time magazine described her as the most famous softball player in history.
 In 2010, Finch retired from softball to focus on her family.
 In August 2011, she started working at ESPN as a color commentator for National Pro Fastpitch and college softball games.

 Early life and education

-Jennie was born in La Mirada, California.
+Finch was born in La Mirada, California.
 Finch has two older brothers, Shane and Landon Finch.
-They were all born in California.
 She began playing softball at age five and pitching at age eight.
 Her father was her first pitching coach.
 Growing up, Finch was a bat girl for the University of California, Los Angeles.
 At La Mirada High School, Finch lettered four times in softball and twice each in basketball and volleyball.
 As a senior, she was the captain of all three sports.
 As a sophomore, she was an All-California Interscholastic Federation Division II choice in softball and All-Suburban League selection.
 In 2016, La Mirada retired her jersey number—the school's first for a softball player.